pallavi-pannu-oc/model-monitoring/insurance/README.md

      - **MODELMONITOR_NAME** = {your model monitor name}
      - **DATASET_SOURCE** = { one of your choice in ['local' or 'aws_s3' or 'sql'] }
      - **INPUT_TRAIN_TYPE** = {'training'}
-5.Run all the cells.
+5. Run all the cells.
 This will create all the dkube resources required for this example automatically.

 ## Insurance Model Training